rmetchkarovaieu2024-bit/ADS-Project/README.md

 - **Documentation**: Refer to this README and inline code comments

-- PLEASE DON'T CONTACT US, we have no idea what we are doing
+- DON'T CONTACT US, we are not liable for any misuse or damages done

 ---